 The Feedback Sports Torque Ratchet is relatively new to the market.
 But once you get your hands on it, you quickly realize it’s up there with Park Tool or Topeak.

-The attractive red and black design and case with a bunch of tools makes it even more attractive given the price.
+The attractive red and black design and case with a bunch of tools make it even more attractive given the price.

-Construction is of a high quality, measurement is accurate between 2-10Nm and the case it very useful for keeping tools together and clean.
+Construction is of high quality, measurement is accurate between 2 to 10Nm and the case it very useful for keeping tools together and clean.

 The build quality, while good, isn’t quite up there with the above two.
 The measurement is also a little more difficult to set.
 This is offset by the inclusion of a range of tools to use with the wrench.